aplteam/Cider/docs/Cider-User-Guide.md

 }
 ```

 What is this good for you may ask?
 Well, let's assume that you are not using Git but a different version Control Software.
-With Git, Cider would execute the "status" command and print the result to the session window.
+With Git, Cider would execute the "status" command and show the result to the user.
 With your Version Control Software it can't do something similar.

 You can easily achieve that by yourself: just add the required code to a function you load early into `⎕SE`, and then make sure that `ExecuteAfterProjectOpen` is calling that function and you are done.